AM311/Cybersecurity_Report/home.md

 ### Configuring the Machines

-Since the configuration of an OS is not the main goal of the document, many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the described scenario.
+The configuration of an OS is not the main goal of the document, so many details will be omitted; moreover, no added value is given by this part of the guide since the only goal is to recreate the described scenario.

-For these reasons, the images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down:
+The images of the already-set-up VMs are provided below and it is strongly suggested to use them; just a few additional details will be given further down:

  - **Kali Linux** machine: ==click here==;
  - **Windows 7** machine: ==click here==;
  - **DC/DHCP server**: ==click here==;
  -  **DNS/File server**: ==click here==;

-The **Kali** machine has a statically configured IP address (`10.0.2.15`) so it can communicate with the devices in the domain.
+The **Kali** machine has a statically configured IP address (`10.0.2.15`).
 Additional packets and libraries like `impacket` and `kiwi` have been installed in the `metasploit` framework.

 The **Windows 7** machine, named `WIN7`, joins the domain and receives a dynamical IP address via DHCP.